martinbojnansky/React-Template/README.md

 # ReactTemplate
-This project is boilerplate for a new React.js project using:
+This project is boilerplate for a new React.js application project using:

 - React.js
 - Typescript